 After joining New York's Assembly in 1983, Hikind made a name for himself as a defender of New York's Orthodox Jewish community, over the years organizing numerous rallies against prominent Black and Muslim public figures for perceived slights against both Jews and the State of Israel.
 Towards the end of his public service career, these rallies most frequently targeted Palestinian American activist Linda Sarsour.

 In 2013, Hikind defended wearing blackface while dressed as a basketball player for the Jewish carnival of Purim and blamed those who were offended for failing to understand that, "on Purim...you do crazy stuff."
 Since retiring from the Assembly last year, facing accusations of illegally funneling millions of taxpayer dollars to a charity which employed his children, Hikind has pledged fealty to the Republican Party, appearing on-stage behind President Donald Trump at last year's White House Chanukah party, where he was seen clapping along to chants of "Four more years."
-Hikind has since launched two right-wing Jewish astroturf groups, Americans Against Antisemitism and StopAntisemitism.org, whose raison d'être, during a time of surging white nationalist violence, is attacking Israel-critical leftists and Democrats.
+Hikind has since launched a right-wing Jewish astroturf group, Americans Against Antisemitism, whose raison d'être, during a time of surging white nationalist violence, is attacking Israel-critical leftists and Democrats.

 After taking the stage at Sunday's rally, Hikind led the crowd in chants of "am Yisrael chai" ("the Jewish people live") before making misleading claims about the current spate of antisemitic violence affecting Brooklyn Jewish communities.
 "We're not talking about the numbers being five and then being 10," Hikind said.
 "We're talking about such dramatic numbers that create such concern and fear."
 Hikind cited NYPD Hate Crimes Unit statistics stating that the number of antisemitic assaults increased in New York City from 17 in 2017 to 33 in 2018.
 However, Hikind then claimed another 67% increase in 2019, which was actually the increase in hate crimes over-all for the first quarter of the year, not those specifically targeting the Jewish community.
 While there has been a marked increase in the number of reported antisemitic verbal attacks and vandalism, the number of physical assaults in 2019 presently stands at around 20, with just three months left in the year, suggesting that even as antisemitic invective is rising, there may ultimately be a decline in antisemitic assaults by year's end.